 Hello!
-I’m Anjali Huynh, a reporter pursuing a career in political journalism with a particular interest in how policy and power intersect with race, class, and other identities.
+I’m Anjali Huynh, a political reporter for The New York Times and a member of the 2023-24 Fellowship class.
+I am particularly interested in how politicians try to connect with voters, and how various constituencies, especially underrepresented groups, engage with the political system.
 A December 2022 graduate of Emory University, I hold a B.A. in Political Science and Sociology.

-My reporting career got started in Iowa City, Iowa, where I fell in love with journalism through my high school paper, West Side Story.
-As politicians flocked to my home state ahead of the 2020 Iowa Caucuses, I set my sights on political reporting.
-I followed politicians around Eastern Iowa during my senior year for a local outlet and asked monumental figures, including President Joe Biden and Vice President Kamala Harris, questions alongside national reporters.
+My reporting career started in Iowa City, Iowa with my high school paper, West Side Story.
+As politicians flocked to my home state before the 2020 Iowa Caucuses, I followed them around Eastern Iowa and asked several, including President Joe Biden and Vice President Kamala Harris, questions alongside national reporters.

-Most recently, I helped cover the contentious 2022 midterms as a politics correspondent at The Atlanta Journal-Constitution.
-Previously, I’ve worked for the Boston Globe’s Express and Metro teams, NBC News’ Digital Politics section, The Atlanta Journal-Constitution’s local news team, CNN’s National Content Center, CNN Newsource DC, and Little Village Magazine.
-I also participated in the 2022 POLITICO Journalism Institute and served as the executive editor for Emory’s student publication The Emory Wheel, where I oversaw news and DEI efforts.
+Previously, I helped cover the 2022 midterms for The Atlanta Journal-Constitution.
+I’ve also worked for The Boston Globe, NBC News’s Politics desk, The Atlanta Journal-Constitution’s local news team, CNN’s National Content Center, CNN Newsource DC, and Little Village Magazine.
+I participated in the 2022 POLITICO Journalism Institute and served as the executive editor for The Emory Wheel.

 Panel 1